 The progressive mayor who championed a tale of two cities agenda, aiming to bridge New York's deep economic divides.

-Bill de Blasio's political identity was forged in the neighborhoods of Brooklyn, not the corridors of Manhattan power.
-A former city councilman and public advocate, he rode into Gracie Mansion in 2013 on a wave of progressive energy, promising to tackle the city's stark inequality.
-His signature policy achievements—universal pre-kindergarten and a paid sick leave mandate—were aimed squarely at supporting working families.
-His tenure was defined by a constant, often contentious, push against the status quo, from feuds with the governor to ambitious but fraught plans like reforming specialized high school admissions.
-De Blasio governed through crises, including the COVID-19 pandemic, which hit his city with devastating force.
-While his presidential bid faltered, his eight years in office left an indelible mark, shifting the city's policy conversation firmly toward equity and expanding the social safety net in ways that outlasted his administration.
+Bill de Blasio won the New York City mayoralty in 2013 on a wave of progressive energy.
+He delivered universal pre-kindergarten and a paid sick leave mandate aimed at supporting working families.
+His tenure featured contentious battles with the governor and ambitious plans to reform specialized high school admissions.
+He governed through the COVID-19 pandemic, which hit his city with devastating force.
+His presidential bid faltered, but his eight years in office shifted the city's policy conversation toward equity and expanded the social safety net.

 1946–1964